False Narratives, Not Data, Drive Reforms in Higher Education

 What Do the Data Say About College Stopouts and Non-Enrollees?

-The boredom and frustration levels that students purportedly feel in remedial and developmental education courses have been designated as the primary cause of low student completion in college (Bailey et al., 2015; Grubb, 2013; “Remediation,” 2012).
+The boredom and frustration levels that students purportedly feel in remedial and developmental education courses have been designated as the primary cause of low student completion in college (Bailey et al., 2015; Complete College America, 2012; Grubb, 2013).
 However, research strongly suggests that this cause is perhaps one of the least important factors in college students withdrawing from college or not enrolling.

 Johnson et al. (2011) highlighted common myths surrounding college dropouts: “Myth No. 1: Most students go to college full-time.
 If they leave without a degree, it’s because they’re bored with their classes and don’t want to work hard.”
 The authors then addressed this false narrative: “Reality No. 1: Most students leave college because they are working to support themselves and going to school at the same time.
 At some point, the stress of work and study just becomes too difficult” (p.
 5).